carineconstantino/security_tools/scanpy/README.md

  ### Objective

-Scanpy isn´t a revolutionary tool to scanner web application, I know that !!!
+Scanpy isn´t a revolutionary tool for scan web application, I know that !!!
-The goal is save time when a security professional want a fast response to a quickly analysis.
+The goal is save time when a security professional want a fast response and a quickly analysis.
 More deep tools are available in linux distribuition like Kali and go head if your search is more sophisticated.
 It´s help-me and maybe help you.